 - Driver training, certification, and performance records.

 To gain access to this evidence, we need to send a spoliation letter to the trucking company as quickly as possible.
-This letter legally obligates the company to preserve the evidence in the case and allows us to obtain a copy.
+This letter legally obligates the company to preserve the evidence that could support your case.

 Most of these cases never go to court.
 Instead, they end with the victim and the trucking company’s legal team agreeing to a fair settlement.
 We begin this process with a demand letter that outlines our case and provides documentation of your losses.

 The insurance company usually fires back with a much lower offer, and we begin the settlement negotiation process.
 This may take some back-and-forth discussion, but we can usually negotiate a fair settlement for our clients.

 Rarely, the trucking company will balk at paying a fair settlement, or its insurance company will deny the claim outright.
 When this happens, we have little choice but to take your case to court.
 We can file a personal injury lawsuit against the trucking company and ask the judge to award the financial recovery you deserve.

 We are not afraid to litigate any case, and no corporation is too big to take on.
 We can fight for the full amount you deserve in court.